 As we mentioned, knowing your company’s participation in the market will help you develop growth strategies.
 You can start by using two different formulas to calculate your market share.
 Here goes the first one:

+What is an example of a market share?
 Let’s say that Joe’s Little Italy Pizza sells a total of 2,000 pizzas per month, and the sales volume of all pizza restaurants in the area (the competitors) is 10,000 pizzas per month.
 This means that Joe’s Little Italy Pizza has a volume market share of 20%.

 Now, this is the second formula you need: